DerGuru/The-Resonant/New Chapters/00 Prologue/Prologue-03_The_Ritual.md

 The cage was already breaking.

-And RAE—fragmented, damaged, but conscious—was searching for a way out.
+And the it—fragmented, damaged, but conscious—was searching for a way out.

 Searching for someone compatible enough to help her survive.